 - Quaternary structure — the assembly of multiple chains into a complex.

-A fold (or topology) is the overall arrangement of secondary structure elements.
-Two proteins with completely different sequences can share the same fold — different bricks, same floor plan.
-A domain is a compact, independently folding unit within a larger protein; many proteins consist of multiple domains linked together.
+A fold (or topology) is the overall arrangement of secondary-structure elements.
+Two proteins with completely different sequences can share the same fold: different bricks, same floor plan.
+A domain is a compact, independently folding unit within a larger protein; many proteins consist of multiple linked domains.

 Evolution and MSAs

-Related proteins across species — homologs — share a common ancestor.
-Lining up homologous sequences produces a multiple sequence alignment (MSA), which reveals conservation: positions that stay constant across millions of years of evolution are structurally or functionally critical.
+Related proteins across species, called homologs, share a common ancestor.
+Lining up homologous sequences produces a multiple sequence alignment (MSA), which reveals conservation: positions that remain fixed across millions of years of evolution are usually structurally or functionally critical.

 MSAs also reveal coevolution — pairs of positions that mutate together, implying physical contact.
 This was the key insight behind early contact prediction methods and a core input to AlphaFold2.
 For ML researchers, MSAs are the protein equivalent of a large unlabeled dataset: they encode structural constraints without explicit 3D labels.